 Try a Leave-In

-"My personal favorite to fight that dry winter static hair is actually a combo from Eprouvage.
-I like to treat the hair with the Eprouvage Reparative Treatment Masque and follow that up in the winter with the Eprouvage Replenishing Leave-In Conditioner ($18).
-It really helps tame the static a lot," says stylist Donny Vasey.
+"My personal favorite to fight that dry winter static hair is a combo from Eprouvage.
+I like to treat the hair with the Eprouvage Reparative Treatment Masque (Byrdie note: this product is discontinued, but we recommend the Authentic Beauty Concept Replenish Mask, $38), and follow that up in the winter with the Eprouvage Replenishing Leave-In Conditioner ($18).
+It helps tame the static a lot," says stylist Donny Vasey.

 Similar to adding moisturizing oils to your hair, deeply conditioning your strands can also cut down on static.
 When your hair is moisturized, it's less likely to stand up straight.